kubeedge/sedna/README.md

 <!--
 ## Contributing

-If you're interested in being a contributor and want to get involved in developing the Neptune code, please see [CONTRIBUTING](CONTRIBUTING.md) for details on submitting patches and the contribution workflow.
+If you're interested in being a contributor and want to get involved in developing the Sedna code, please see [CONTRIBUTING](CONTRIBUTING.md) for details on submitting patches and the contribution workflow.
 -->

 ## License

-Neptune is under the Apache 2.0 license.
+Sedna is under the Apache 2.0 license.
 See the [LICENSE](LICENSE) file for details.